harryFBloch/harryFBloch.github.io/_posts/2018-12-04-has-many_trough_tutorial.markdown

 `$ rails new has-through-tutorial`

 Next we will generate our models with the rails generator command.
 Make sure you cd into your project’s root directory and enter the follow in the terminal:

-	Next we will generate our models with the rails generator command.
-Make sure you cd into your project’s root directory and enter the follow in the terminal:

 ```